Early American publishers and printers: Paper production in the colonies

-The manufacturing of paper was essential to the printing and publishing industry, newspapers in particular, and brought many people together to help in the effort to collect linen rags used in the production of paper.
+The manufacturing of paper was essential to the printing and publishing industry, and brought many people together to help in the effort to collect linen rags used in the production of paper.
 Because there were no newspapers in the colonies before 1700 paper was not yet a vital commodity in high demand.
 Books were uncommon and usually brought over from abroad.
-The first printing presses were established in Cambridge, in the Massachusetts Bay colony in 1638, and others soon emerged in New York, Boston and Philadelphia, but the overall production of printed matter was small.A s the 18th century unfolded more printing presses and newspapers came into existence and soon the paper shortage was felt by printers.
+The first printing presses were established in Cambridge, in the Massachusetts Bay colony in 1638, and others soon emerged in New York, Boston and Philadelphia, but the overall production of printed matter was small.
+As the 18th century unfolded more printing presses and newspapers came into existence and soon the paper shortage was felt by printers.

 William Rittenhouse in partnership with William Bradford, established the first paper mill in colonial America in 1690, on the Monoshone Creek, a tributary to the Wissahickon Creek just north of Philadelphia.
 It was the only paper mill in the colonies for twenty years.
 The Rittenhouse family also built other papers mills, their last being built in 1770.